vars1ty/HybridBar/README.md

 - Spacings;
 - Transparency (+ blur if your compositor supports it);
 - Custom CSS;
-- Custom update-frequency for dynamic labels (ones with a `command` set) and CSS reloads;
+- Custom update-frequency for dynamic labels (ones with a `command` set);
-- Hacky Cava implementation;
+- Beta Cava implementation;
-- Partial CSS Hot-Reload;
 - Multi-Config;
 - Top and Bottom positioning